 The Masters in Theory/Composition is a two-year sequence during which students develop their craft by composing for a variety of instruments and ensembles.
 Masters students refine their compositional skill and personal voice through the creation of new works, collaboration with peers, and study of contemporary music.

 Masters students have individual weekly lessons and participate in the Composition Forum.
-The Forum includes presentations of original work by students and faculty, guest artists, improvisation, collaboration, professional development, and lecture/discussions.
+Presentations of original work by students, faculty, and guest artists are an important part of the forum experience.
+Forums also include group improvisation, professional development activities, and lecture/discussions.

 During their studies, composers will investigate 20th/21st Century repertoire, theoretical techniques, and performance practices.
 Graduate composers have the opportunity to use the Electronic Music Studio for work with audio, MIDI, live electronics, or synchronizing with film.

-Masters students are expected to begin their professional career through competitions, summer programs, conferences, publishing, professional website, recordings, and collaborations with professional ensembles.
+Masters students are expected to begin their professional career through entering competitions, attending conferences and summer programs, developing a website, and collaborating with ensembles.

 The composition program at Appalachian State embraces a multitude of stylistic influences and interests.